Dishwashers, Electrical, Small Appliances

 Can I use a garbage disposal with a septic tank?

 The simple answer is yes, you can use a garbage disposal with a septic system.
-However, it’s not a good idea and I don’t recommend it.
-While some garbage disposals claim to be safe for septic tanks, it is generally not recommended you use a garbage disposal if you have a septic system.
+However, it’s not a good idea, and I don’t recommend it.
+While some garbage disposals claim to be safe for septic tanks, using a garbage disposal is generally not recommended if you have a septic system.